This document shows how to add Annoto Moodle local plugin to your Moodle enviroment.

 When the check box is selected - 2 tabs appear on the right side of the notebook, the tabs allow you to switch between the two different notebooks.

-Whether you want to run on the whole site, run on specific courses or activities Annoto enable it using a predefined list, where the lecturer can decide where to enable Annoto.
+Whether you want to run on the whole site, run on specific courses or activities Annoto enables it using a predefined list, where the lecturer can decide where to enable Annoto.

 All site Scope - In the event that this box is selected, Annoto will run on the whole site, wherever a video is detected, Annoto will recognize it (will also automatically detect the player type) and will run, thus allowing a discussions on all the videos on the site